 The first lines of source code were added to OpenMRS Row-Per-Patient Reports Module in 2012.
-If this older project has had recent activity, then this project likely is consistently delivering value, and attracts sustained effort from the community.
+Projects with recent activity, and a code base more than five years old are likely solving vital problems and delivering consistent value, and may be organized to reward sustained effort by an engaged team of contributors.

 Note: The source code for OpenMRS Row-Per-Patient Reports Module might actually be older than the source control history can reveal.
 Many new projects begin by incorporating a large amount of source code from existing, older projects.
 You might be able to tell whether this is the case by looking for a rapid rise in the amount of code early in the project's history.

-Over the last twelve months, OpenMRS Row-Per-Patient Reports Module has seen a substantial decrease in development activity.
-This could mean many things.
-It may be a warning sign that interest in this project is waning, or it may indicate a maturing code base that requires fewer fixes and changes.
-It is also possible that development on this project has moved to a new source control repository somewhere else.
+Over the last twelve months, OpenMRS Row-Per-Patient Reports Module has seen a substantial increase in activity.
+This may be a sign that interest in this project is rising, and that the open source community has embraced this project.

 Open Hub makes this determination by comparing the total number of commits made by all developers during the most recent twelve months with the same figure for the prior twelve months.
 The number of developers and total lines of code are not considered.